Harry Laurent: First World War

+Western Front

 In March 1916, the Rifle Brigade was designated part of the newly formed New Zealand Division and the following month it was sent to the Western Front.
 Laurent participated in the Battle of Flers–Courcelette, part of the Somme Offensive, during which he was wounded.
 After a period of hospital treatment, he returned to his battalion in April 1917.
 He received a series of promotions over the next several months, and during this time, his battalion participated in the Battle of Messines as the reserve for the NZRB, the First Battle of Passchendaele, and in defending the British lines near Colincamps during the German spring offensive of late-March 1918.
 By September 1918 Laurent had advanced in rank to sergeant.

 During the Hundred Days Offensive, the New Zealand Division, following the Second Battle of Bapaume, was in pursuit of retreating German forces.
 Leading a patrol on 12 September in the area east of Gouzeaucourt Wood, France, Laurent was ordered to locate and regain contact with the German front lines.
 The 12-man patrol inadvertently penetrated through the front line and located a line of artillery.
 Realising the patrol's mistake, Laurent organised a swift attack which resulted in the capture of 112 prisoners, with one member of the patrol being killed and three others wounded.
 He then extricated his patrol, together with the prisoners, back to the New Zealand line, fighting off counterattacks along the way.
 For his bravery and leadership, he was awarded the Victoria Cross (VC).
 The VC, instituted in 1856, was the highest gallantry award that could be bestowed on a soldier of the British Empire.
 His VC was gazetted on 12 November 1918, and the citation read:

 Laurent was sent to England in October 1918, where he attended an officer training school.
 The war had ended by the time he was commissioned in February 1919.
 He, together with three other New Zealanders who had been awarded the VC, received his medal from King George V in a ceremony at Buckingham Palace on 27 February 1919.
-A few months later, he left England for New Zealand and his hometown of Hawera.
+A few months later, he left England for New Zealand and his hometown of Hāwera.
 On his arrival, the mayor presented him a gold watch and chain, the cost of which was met by public donations.
-In October 1919, he was part of the welcoming party when fellow VC recipient and Hawera resident John Grant returned home.
+In October 1919, he was part of the welcoming party when fellow VC recipient and Hāwera resident John Grant returned home.